Narberth, Pembrokeshire

 Narberth (Arberth) is a town and community in Pembrokeshire, Wales.
 It was founded around a Welsh court and later became a Norman stronghold on the Landsker Line.
 It became the headquarters of the hundred of Narberth.
 It was once a marcher borough.
 George Owen described it in 1603 as one of nine Pembrokeshire "boroughs in decay".

-In 2011, the population was 2,150, of which a third are Welsh-speaking.
+In 2021, the population of both wards (rural and urban) was 4,100 (rounded to the nearest 100),19.6% of whom are Welsh-speaking.
 Narberth is close to the A40 trunk road and is on the A478.
 Narberth railway station is on the main line from Swansea.
 The community includes the village of Crinow.

-Etymology
+Toponymy

 The Welsh name of the town, Arberth, is a compound of ar "on, against" + perth "hedge" (cf. Perth in Scotland).
 The phrase yn Arberth "in Narberth" was rebracketed when borrowed into English, giving the present-day English name, Narberth.

 History

 In the Iron Age, there was a defended enclosure to the south of the current town centre on Camp Hill.

 Narberth was founded around a Welsh court, but later became a Norman stronghold on the Landsker Line.
 It became the headquarters of the hundred of Narberth.
 It was once a marcher borough.
 George Owen described it in 1603 as one of nine Pembrokeshire "boroughs in decay".

 There is a First World War memorial in Market Square with further inscriptions added after the Second World War.